Last Updated on

 Roasting the sweet potatoes brought out their natural sweetness and made them fork tender, too.
 A drizzle of Bee’s Knees Hudson Honey, cumin, fresh cracked black pepper and garlic salt adds a bold perfume of roasted spices that gives the sweet potatoes a delicious southwestern flavor.

-What Ingredients are Needed for the Vegetarian Tacos?
+What Ingredients are Needed for the Veggie Tacos?

 - Black Beans